stefichjo/speranto/ghermanaj/en-prononco.md

 | |

 Notes:
 Unstressed monophthongs are usually weak, as in "market", "salad", "bigot", and "minute".
-Unstressed /ɪ/, as in `ɪ` "rabbit", is never reduced to a schwa, unless one merges weak /ɪ/ and /ə/, resulting in either `ɪ` "rabbit" and `ɪ` "minute" or `ə` "rabbit" and `ə` "minute".
+Unstressed /ɪ/, as in `ɪ` "rabbit", is never reduced to a schwa, unless one merges weak /ə/ and /ɪ/, resulting in either `ə` "rabbit" and `ə` "minute" or `ɪ` "rabbit" and `ɪ` "minute".

 <!--v-->